Turkish court acquits defendants in Gezi Park trial | DW | 18.02.2020

 In delivering the ruling, the judge said there was "not enough concrete evidence" against the accused.

 Kavala, the only defendant behind bars, has spent more than two years in detention.
-Cheers erupted in the courtroom when an order for his release was read out.
+Cheers erupted in the courtroom when an order for the 62-year-old's release was read out.

-Kavala, children's development advocate Yigit Aksakoglu and architect Mucella Yapici, were facing life in prison without the possibility of parole.
+Read more: Remembering the Gezi Park protests and the dream of a different Turkey

 nm/stb (dpa, Reuters)